-Join us for an unforgettable journey to the 18th annual Golden Eagle Festival in Bayan-Ulgii Province, located in the Altai Mountains of Western Mongolia.
+Tour Mongolia and join us for an unforgettable journey to the 18th annual Golden Eagle Festival in Bayan-Ulgii Province, located in the Altai Mountains of Western Mongolia.
 Each year Kazakh hunters from near and far attend the festival with their Golden Eagles, known as Berkut, to enter them into competitions testing speed, agility, and accuracy.
-Ceremonies, dance performances, a parade in the provincial capital’s city square, and a Kazakh play in honor of the hunters and their eagles.
-The Golden Eagle Festival is one of the many unique experiences you will have while touring Mongolia.
+Ceremonies, dance performances, a parade in the provincial capital’s city square, and a Kazakh play are held in honor of the hunters and their eagles.
+The Golden Eagle Festival is a highlight of any traveler’s visit to Mongolia.

-This annual Mongolian festival, which celebrates the Golden Eagle as well as the hunters’ traditional culture, is arranged by the local Kazakh community and members of the Berkut Association, a community-based conservation organization.
-Historically, nomadic Kazakhs have depended on Golden Eagles for hunting; both the Berkut Association and the Golden Eagle Festival were founded by Nomadic Expeditions CEO Jalsa Urubshurow in 1999 to preserve their proud tradition and protect the Golden Eagle, known in Mongolian as the berkut.
-All proceeds from the festival’s ticket sales ($30 per person for two days of competitions) will benefit the Berkut Association, which will use these funds to further the organization’s goals, including arranging the Golden Eagle Festival each year.
-This expedition into the rugged Altai Mountains also includes opportunities to ride on horseback alongside the hunters, as well as visits to a local mosque, town market, provincial museum, and archaeological site.
+This annual Mongolian festival, which celebrates the golden eagle as well as the hunters’ traditional culture, is arranged by the local Kazakh community and members of the Berkut Association, a community-based conservation organization.
+Historically, nomadic Kazakhs have depended on golden eagles for hunting; both the Berkut Association and the Golden Eagle Festival were established by Nomadic Expeditions’s Founder and CEO Jalsa Urubshurow in 1999 to preserve this proud tradition and protect the golden eagle.
+All proceeds from the festival’s ticket sales ($30 per person for two days of competitions) will benefit the Berkut Association, which will use these funds to further the organization’s goals, including arranging the annual festival.
+This expedition into the rugged Altai Mountains also includes opportunities to ride horseback alongside the hunters, as well as visits to a local mosque, town market, provincial museum, and archaeological site.

 Day 1-2 Ulaanbaatar